julelang/manual/src/std/io.md

 ```jule
 async fn Copy(mut dst: Writer, mut src: Reader)!: (written: i64)
 ```
 Copies from src to dst until either EOF is reached on src or an error occurs\.
-It returns the number of bytes copied and the first error encountered while copying, if any\.
+It returns the number of bytes copied, if any\.
+Otherwise, if throws the error, if any\.

-Forwards any exceptional and may be throw InvalidWrite or ShortWrite\.

 ## CopyBuffer
 ```jule